300-276-Great Vocals

 Writer/Composer: Kelly Clarkson / Greg Kurstin (2013)

-Since her introduction to the world in an American talent TV show, this 21st century singer/songwriter/entertainer has become a worldwide artist, and a household name.
-She has become a phenomenal artist, able to conquer modern Pop and capture Soul/R&B and Country in her vocals.
+Since her introduction to the world in an American talent TV show, this 21st century singer / songwriter / entertainer has become an iconic, worldwide artist, and a household name with her TV talk show.
+She has become a versatile, phenomenal artist, able to conquer modern Pop and capture Soul / R&B and Country in her repertoire.
 Her appealing soprano voice includes 3 octaves, and she delivers it in a unique way, not depending on technical histrionics or gaudy musical styles.
 One writer nails it when saying, “She takes pride in putting emotional delivery over technical perfection.”
 She is admired by audience and musicians alike…Intimately Touching and Heartrending!

 278. RUNNING UP THAT HILL (A Deal with God) (1985)